Koombooloomba, Queensland

 The locality was used during the construction of the Kareeya Hydro Power Station.

 Geography

-There is a hydro-electric Koombooloomba Dam nearby.
-The Koombooloomba dam acts as a water reservoir which supplies water to the Tully River downstream and the Kareeya Hydro Power Station.
-The Tully River flows from nearby Tully into the ocean.
+The Koombooloomba Dam is a concrete gravity dam with a controlled spillway across the Tully River.
+Built for the purpose of hydroelectric power generation, the dam creates the reservoir, Lake Koombooloomba, which supplies water to the Kareeya Hydro Power Station which is downstream in neighbouring Cardstone to the east.

+The northern, eastern, and southern parts of the locality are protected areas within the Tully Falls National Park, the Koombooloomba National Park, the Ravenshoe Forest Reserve, and the Koombooloomba South Forest Reserve.
+The west of the locality is used for grazing on native vegetation.

 History

 The village of Koombooloomba was built to accommodate the workers on the Koombooloomba Dam.
 The timber for the village was cut from trees that would be submerged by the dam.

 Koombooloomba State School opened on 19 February 1953 and closed in 1963.

 Koombooloomba Post Office opened about December 1952 and closed about 1963.